Ian-C-Harvey/Excel_Practice/README.md

 Course 2: Excel Power Query Beginner to Advanced (including m)

-Note: It appears this course is only aviliable on Udemy for Bussiness or purchase through the creators website :(.
+Note: This course is only aviliable on Udemy for Bussiness or purchase through the creators website.